glsoliveira/metrics-challenge/test/README.md

 - The `AppBar` component from Material-UI is used as the main container, with `Toolbar` inside it for content alignment.
 - The content of the `Navbar` changes based on whether the user is on the dashboard page or not (`isDashboard`).
 - For dashboard pages, an `IconButton` with an `ArrowBackIcon` is displayed.
 This serves as a back button wrapped in a `Link` that navigates to the home page.
-- For other pages, the `Loblaw Companies Limited (LCL)` logo is displayed as a clickable image, which also leads to the home page when clicked.
+- For other pages, the logo is displayed as a clickable image, which also leads to the home page when clicked.

 ##### src/services/api.js